MOVEMENT BY CHANCE: EXPLORING DANCE AND DATA PATTERNS K-1

 Grade 1

-TA1.CR.1 Organize, design, and refine theatrical work.
+TA1.CR.1 Organize, design, and refine theatrical works.

 TA1.PR.1 Act by communicating and sustaining roles in formal and informal environments.